fzhangcode/computational_lab_manual/gettingstarted/Getting Started in Flaherty Lab.md

 ###### Commonly Used GIT Commands ##

-- `git status`: Show the working tree status.
+- `$ git status`: Show the working tree status.
-- `git clone`: Clone the existing project.
+- `$ git clone`: Clone the existing project.
-- `git pull`: Fetch from and merge with another repository or a local branch.
+- `$ git pull`: Fetch from and merge with another repository or a local branch.
-- `git add`: Add file contents to the index.
+- `$ git add`: Add file contents to the index.
-- `git commit`: Record changes to the repository.
-You can use `git commit -m` and a quoted sentence to discribe what you have done.
+- `$ git commit`: Record changes to the repository.
+You can use `git commit -m` and a quoted sentence to describe what you have done.
-- `git push`: Update remote refs along with associated objects.
+- `$ git push`: Update remote refs along with associated objects.
 Only pushed files can be seen by others.
 Committed files won't be seen by others.

 ###### Checking what branches are available ##